kaseykahneno1/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 <img src="https://github.com/user-attachments/assets/892993ca-2997-4e8a-9120-d61dca40a20b" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now that we have our virtual network set up, we can create our Domain Controller Virtual Machine on a Windows Server 2022 and name it DC-1.
-You will assign this to the AD-Lab resource group and on the AD-lab-network.
+With the virtual network now configured, we can proceed to create our Domain Controller Virtual Machine using Windows Server 2022 and name it DC-1.
+Assign it to the AD-Lab resource group and place it on the AD-lab-network.

 - Username: labuser
 - Password: Cyberlab123!